-Nice Classification is a classification of goods and services for the purpose of registering trademarks and service marks, based on a multilateral administered by the World Intellectual Property Organization.
+3 Nice Classification is a classification of goods and services for the purpose of registering trademarks and service marks, based on a multilateral administered by the World Intellectual Property Organization.
 This treaty is called the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks concluded in 1957.

-(iii) if it nearly resembles such a mark as to be likely to deceive or cause confusion; (Emphasis supplied)
+deceive or cause confusion; (Emphasis supplied)

-"10.
-Under the above-quoted provision, any mark, which is similar to a registered mark, shall be denied registration in respect of similar or related goods or if the mark applied for nearly resembles a registered mark that confusion or deception in the mind of the purchasers will likely result."
+Under the above-quoted provision, any mark, which is similar to a registered mark, shall be denied registration in respect of similar or related goods, or if the mark applied for nearly resembles a registered mark that confusion or deception in the mind of the purchasers will likely result."

-To support its opposition, the Opposer submitted as evidence a copy of the pertinent page of the IPO E-Gazette and a certified true copy of the Certificate of Registration No. 4-2011-007913 for the trademark SYNEX.
+In support of the opposition, the Opposer submitted as evidence a pertinent page of the IPO e-Gazette bearing publication date of 08 April 20134 and a certified true copy of Certificate of Registration No. 4-2012-002451 for the trademark VERITA5.